Menu

 packing

-Packing and packing (e.g., rubber used for connecting pipes, etc., to prevent leakage of water and steam)
+Packing, packing (such as plate rubber used for connecting pipes to prevent water and steam leakage, etc.)

 pad